aivlisfish/T-rreriuh/README.md

 World generation: celerymagic_21829

-Art: All art is original Terraria artwork, we do not claim any graphics in the game currently as of Alpha 0.1-0
+Art: All art is original Terraria artwork, we do not claim any graphics in the game currently as of Alpha 0.1-1

 Bugs and glitches:

+Alpha 0.1-1
+-Jumping into the top right corner of a room makes you teleport right until there is air

 Alpha 0.1-0
--Jumping while walking into a wall makes you jump very high -Items in any way inside of a block teleporting to the right -Teleporting up sometimes when jumping and walking in an underground room -Teleporting right when jumping in an underground room
+-Jumping while walking into a wall makes you jump very high -Items in any way inside of a block teleporting to the right -Step up being triggered when falling into a wall -Teleporting up sometimes when jumping and walking in an underground room -Teleporting right when jumping in an underground room

 Versions and updates:

+Alpha 0.1-1
+-Added health
+-Added fall damage
+-Added pause menu
+-Fixed a small issue with player hitbox and item hitbox

 Alpha 0.1-0
 -first release